Adaptive Localized Reduced Basis Methods for Large Scale Parameterized Systems: Relaxed trust-region optimization with reduced models

 \section{Relaxed trust-region optimization with reduced models}

-A relaxed trust-region reduced basis method (TR-RB) using a localized orthogonal decomposition numerical multiscale method has recently been proposed and extensively studied in \cite{KeilOhlberger22}.
+A relaxed adaptive trust-region (TR) method using a localized orthogonal decomposition numerical multiscale method has recently been proposed and extensively studied in \cite{KeilOhlberger22}.
 The algorithm proposed in the sequel follows this approach by replacing the FOM and the reduced-order model (ROM) from \cite{KeilOhlberger22} by the \FOM~and LRBM introduced in Section \ref{sec:lrbm}.

-The overall algorithm iteratively computes a first-order critical point of problem \eqref{P}.
-In the following we denote with $\Jhat_r(\mu) := \J(u_N(\mu), \mu)$ the reduced objective functional obtained with LRBM, while $\Jhat_h(\mu) := \J(u_h(\mu), \mu)$ denotes the reduced functional obtained with \FOM.
-We will assume that $\Jhat_r$ admits an a posteriori error estimate of the form
+The overall TR-LRBM algorithm iteratively computes a first-order critical point of problem \eqref{P}.
+In the following we denote with $\Jhat_N(\mu) := \J(u_{N, \mu}, \mu)$ the reduced objective functional obtained with LRBM, while $\Jhat_h(\mu) := \J(u_{h, \mu}, \mu)$ denotes the reduced functional obtained with \FOM.
+We will assume that $\Jhat_N$ admits an a posteriori error estimate of the form

 A derivation of a suitable localizable a posteriori error estimate of this form for the LRBM is beyond the scope of this contribution and is subject to a forthcoming article.